-I know its shocking, but the angry little cock womble does have some fairly good ideas about novel movements from time to time.
-However, I draw the line at wrapping bands around my patient’s necks to their ankles, giving them a gazzilion instructions, telling them this is the only way to move, or that the biomechanics are to be focused on solely.
+I know its shocking, but the angry little cock womble does have some good ideas about novel movements from time to time.
+However, I draw the line at wrapping bands around my patient’s, giving them a gazzilion instructions, and telling them this is the only way they can move.

 No3: They want to make a difference!

 Now I am not saying this is right but I will admit I am guilty of this at times.
-I often will play devils advocate taking a much harder position than I actually have, even at times exaggerating it for effect… Except for my views about manual therapy, I haven’t exaggerated those… I fucking hate it… that shits for real… Also, I do swear this much, not just for attention!
+I will often play devil’s advocate and take a much harder position than I actually have, even at times exaggerating it for effect… Except for my views about manual therapy, I haven’t exaggerated those… I fucking hate it… that shits for real… Also, I do swear this much, thats not for attention either!

 Actually, what the fuck am I on about… ignore that, bull shit ALWAYS needs to be called out as bull shit.
 Call it out, call out that fucking crazy bull shit… always!

-Thanks for reading
+As always, thanks for reading